 This guide explains everything you need to know about opening a French bank account, including sections on:

 - Do you need a bank account in France?

 - Before you open a bank account in France

 - Choosing a bank in France

-- Opening a bank account in France
+- Managing your bank account in France

 With bunq, you can open your full bank accounts in just five minutes using nothing more than your mobile phone.
 You get real-time access to your account, instant payments and dedicated customer support available in English, Dutch, German, Italian and Spanish.

 France has a highly developed banking system that consists of 266 private and international banks, plus over 300 public regional banks and other credit institutions.
 The Banque de France is the country’s national centralized bank which also regulates the banking sector through the Autorite de Controle Prudentiel et de Resolution (ACPR).
 See more information in our detailed guide to banking in France.

 Do you need a bank account in France?

 It is possible to live in France without having a French bank account as there is no legal requirement to have one.
 However managing your finances from an overseas account will prove to be tricky, and possibly costly.
 This is particularly true when it comes to things such as receiving wages and paying utility bills.
 Having a French bank account will also help you with things like getting a French mortgage.